Eggless Cinnamon Rolls (7 Ingredients)

 What’s a cinnamon roll without frosting?

-- Breakfast: Pair with a hot cup of coffee or tea for a cozy morning treat.
+- Breakfast: I love pairing any baked goods with a hot cup of coffee or tea for a cozy morning treat.

 For an extra gooey texture, microwave the rolls for a few seconds before serving.